 Warren Buffet’s Two-List Strategy

 You may be a very effective and productive person, but if you’re working towards the wrong goals, that doesn’t help either.
-To ensure you’re spending your time on the right things, try this.
+Try this to ensure you’re spending your time on the right things.

 - Write down your top 25 goals